funkfinger/jaywiggins/_posts/2015-06-14-controlling-vera-home-automation-controller-with-amazon-echo.md

 title: "Controlling Vera home automation Z-Wave controller with Amazon Echo by running an emulator on a Raspberry Pi"
 comments: true
 date: 2015-06-14 10:02:14
-categories: vera, amazon echo, java, raspberry pi, phillips hue, z-wave
+categories: vera amazon echo java raspberry pi phillips hue z-wave
 ---

 This is all made possible by a nifty little [Java app](https://github.com/armzilla/amazon-echo-ha-bridge) written by [armzilla](https://github.com/armzilla).
 Here's a quick explanation of the setup: